 The Yoga Culture and its Progression

-Change is inevitable and it is true in with practices and the culture of yoga.
-Yoga has come a long way and with the changing time, there are many practices of Yoga that has progressed as well.
+Change is inevitable and it is true in practices and the culture of yoga.
+Yoga has come a long way and with the changing time, there are many practices of Yoga that have progressed as well.

 Most Famous Forms of Yoga Practice Today

 - Hatha Yoga

 - Iyengar Yoga